FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = Our Mission =

-All the wonderful features of how we protect you and your site are set out below in detail, but there are a few things about us, that you should know first:
+All the great features of how Shield protects your sites and your customers data are set out below in detail, but there are a few things about us, that you should know first:

 * We're on a mission to liberate people who manage websites from unnecessarily repetitive work, and by 2022 we want to be saving our clients over 62.5 million hours per year (and we'd love you to join us in our quest)